 “I just wanted to say thank you for standing up for us, the betrayed spouses.
 I really thank you for not making it somehow a failure on my part because I cannot forgive AND forget enough to again completely trust someone who has shown himself to be undeserving of that trust.

 “I was beginning to think something was wrong with me because, despite the marriage counseling, the better communication skills, my husband’s apologies/professions of love, and what could be classified as a successful reconciliation, I still did not feel our marriage was ‘better than ever.'”

-Wayne & Tamara have written a book about cheating, infidelity and adultery.
-The title of the book is Cheating In A Nutshell.
+Wayne & Tamara have written a book about cheating.
 As they say in the preface, there would be no point in writing the book unless it was different from what is already out there.

 Cheating In A Nutshell is based on the insights gained from reviewing thousands of letters on cheating from 20 years of the Direct Answers newspaper column.
 From those letters a clear pattern emerges.

 From the prepublication reviews:

 —Mesmerizing… Outstanding, focused, on target, loved it.

 —I started reading this book a week ago and I couldn’t put it down.
 Thank you, Wayne & Tamara.
 This book has helped me so much.
 I’ve a long way to go but I’m heading in the right direction now.

 We never planned on writing an advice column.
 Twenty years ago, the creative director of one of the largest U.S. newspaper syndicates saw something we wrote and asked us to submit sample columns.
 Creating those columns lit a flame.
 It became the first step in a service project which continues to this day.